 However, to receive prescribed drugs at the policyholder price, the enrollee must purchase them through a participating pharmacy or a mailing program in their chosen health insurance plan’s network.

 Are There Prescriptions Drugs Not Covered by a Health Plan?

 For a list of medications that a plan doesn’t cover, enrollees should contact their health insurance plan’s customer service department and inquire about a specific needed medication.
 Be ready to describe the exact Covered California health insurance plan you’re on and the name of the drug.
 If that medication is not available, they may inform you of a generic equivalent or substitute along with associated out-of-pocket costs.

 Because prescription medications are continually added or removed from lists, the enrollee may want to confirm coverage and potential out-of-pocket cost with their assigned health insurance plan before proceeding with the filling of prescriptions.

 Patients often believe that brand-name prescription drugs are better than generic drugs – but, that isn’t necessarily the case.

-If you’re currently uninsured and require prescription medications, don’t let the Covered California open enrollment for 2016 slip past you.
-It begins November 1, 2015 and ends on January 31, 2016.
+If you’re currently uninsured and require prescription medications, don’t let the Covered California open enrollment for 2021 slip past you.
+You have until January 15, 2021.